Before I start…

 Wow, these 10 000 posts really flew by.
 And there are so many of you that made a tremendous impact on the way I view social networks.
 If there was a “right way” to do social media then it’s engagement like we have here.

 Ultimately I can’t glorify the App.net, I can only glorify you, the people, who invested your time to get to know me and allowed me to get to know you, regardless of some of our differences.

 I didn’t have a plan for App.net, I didn’t plan out these 10 000 updates, they just happened.
 And they wouldn’t happen had it not been for the vibrant chatty people like you.
 I believe that more than 70% of my posts are mentions and replies to ongoing conversations.
 That’s what is different in comparison to other social outlets.
 We talk.

 I was expecting a lot of things on here, but I’ve found one that I almost thought was forgotten: Respectful communication in spite of our differences.

-Perhaps that occurred to me, because whole lot of us got involved in sharing some snippets of our personal lives, our stories and beliefs.
+Perhaps that occurred to me because the whole lot of us got involved in sharing some snippets of our personal lives, our stories, and beliefs.
 And when you’re surrounded with people, instead of zillion mindless spambots (hi Twitter), you get the feeling of what true community really is.

 AIESEC-er in me is really happy, that there are more places out there, where you can feel the vibrant global spirit, meshed up in one place.
-The melting pot, with a lot of respectful people who are ready and open for dialogue.
+The melting pot, with a lot of respectful people who are ready and open to dialogue.
 That is not something that would happen accidentally.
-It has it’s purpose.
+It has its purpose.